We recommend testing the Web SDK integration to ensure it's loading correctly and loading data attributes as expected.

 Navigate to the site and page where the Web SDK has been placed.

 Note: Make sure you have the developer tools open before navigating to your site to ensure the

 In the Network tab of the developer tools panel, you should see at least one

 /placementsrequest.
 This indicates that the Web SDK loaded successfully.

 /placementsrequest (it should have a status of 200).
-From the Headers tab, scroll down to the Request Payload section to verify the data being shared with Rokt.
+Check the Payload/Request tab to verify the data being shared with Rokt.